oswalpalash/OctaveCodeShare/README.rst

 =============
-Scipy Central
+OctaveCodeShare
 =============

-This is the web app serving http://scipy-central.org/, a source code snippet sharing site.
+This is the web app serving here(http://scipy-central.org/), a source code snippet sharing site.